smithki/eslint-config/README.md

 npx install-peerdeps --dev eslint-config-airbnb
 ```

-Alternatively, Linux and macOS users can run this command:
+Alternatively, Linux and macOS users can one of these commands:

 ```sh
 # Using NPM: